XinshengZhu/OSIRISLabCTFsArchive/README.md

 # LabCTFsArchive
-A repository that archives CTFs from OSIRIS Lab.
+A repository that archives solver scripts and writeups for CTFs from OSIRIS Lab.

 **_Ranked 1st in the OffSec course CTF scoreboard_** 🥸